Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 pfSense DNS resolver has user Python support

 Where to even start?
-Here are some Python example scripts just to get some inspiration.
-A quick, mental reverse-engineering of a handful of scripts reveals that there are some event hooks available.
+Here are some Python example scripts for inspiration.
+A quick mental reverse-engineering of a handful of scripts reveals that there are some event hooks available.
 Nice.

-Among friends, let’s say that I can build up the pool of Google video IPs in real-time.
-How then to add these IPs programmatically to the firewall alias list for YouTube without restarting the firewall?
-One person actually hacked the PHP scripts in pfSense.
-Tempting, but I’ll do more research.
+Among friends, let’s say that I can build up the pool of Google Video IPs in real time.
+How, then, do I add these IPs programmatically to the firewall alias list for YouTube without restarting the firewall?
+One person actually hacked the PHP scripts in pfSense—tempting, but I’ll do more research.
 Another person created a REST API for pfSense.
 Jackpot!

 Top ↩

-New Goal: We need to add IPs to the firewall policy rule to route YouTube videos over a VPN to avoid incessant and obnoxious North-American ads, but the IPs keep changing due to changing, mangled second-level domain names (SLDs).
-Using Python 3 and a REST API, we will monitor the appropriate DNS queries, note the IP(s) of the response, hold the response, add the IP(s) to the VPN tunnelling policy rule, then release the DNS query response.
+New Goal: We need to add IPs to the firewall-policy rule that tunnels YouTube videos over a VPN to avoid incessant, obnoxious North American ads.
+Because the IPs keep changing with those mangled second-level domains (SLDs), we’ll use Python 3 and a REST API to monitor the relevant DNS queries, capture the response IP(s), hold the response, add the IP(s) to the VPN-tunneling rule, and then release the DNS reply.

 Research Python Methods to Hijack DNS Requests

 Why this approach?
-It’s future-proof, modular, elegant, maintainable, automated, and it lends itself to a future decision tree that could truly restrict YouTube ads outright.
+It’s future-proof, modular, elegant, maintainable, automated, and it lends itself to a future decision tree that could eventually block YouTube ads outright.

-First, I will enable SSHd in pfSense and take a peek around.
+First, I’ll enable SSHd in pfSense and take a peek around.

 Enable SSHd in pfSense